KiltedCode/khandaria-campaign/characters/surakor-notes/backstory.md

 He worships both Nethys from his father - the All Seeing eye and god of magic - and Cayden Cailean - the Accidental God - from his desire of freedom after his time as a slave.

+Imagine during time adventuring reconnected with tribe (unless they sold him) which is where he learned to advance some of his rage powers.
+It is also why he has an Orc Skull Ram (mundane weapon).

 I'm not sure what makes the most sense for getting him to Khandaria.
 I don't want him to be a willing member of the Qublan army but maybe if the rest works he was force into the army with a collar (that John hopes there will be a way to remove).
 Or perhaps he followed the army hoping to stop it and he can get caught up in some other way?
 I feel like him being Qublan will give some trepidation for him no matter what, which I'm ok with.